 The first step in a quantum simulation consists in describing the Hilbert space.
-In our case, the space must be a finite product over $N$ local finite-dimensional Hilbert spaces.
-Those local spaces can be chosen independently among the "site types" proposed by TMS.
+In our case, the Hilbert space must be a finite product over $N$ local finite-dimensional Hilbert subspaces.
+Those local subspaces can be chosen independently among the "site types" proposed by TMS.
 At the moment, there are seven possible choices: qubit, boson, fermion, spin, electron, tJ and q-boson.
 This set is easily extendable (see TMS online documentation for details).

 In TMS, the Hilbert space is described with a \verb"System" object